 -Clean lint-free towels/napkins

 -Oven mitts that are heat resistant up to 500ºF

 -Organic flours, whole wheat* and all-purpose white plus flour for starter feeds (~1200 grams)

 –Celtic sea salt/Himalayan sea salt

 -Small cutting board 8”wide

 Step 1.
 Make your Levain

-Pull out your starter (for details on making your first starter, see this post.) and digital scale to make the levain.
+Pull out your starter (for details on making your first starter, see this post.
+You can also look up other recipes rather than buying the e-book.
+The most important thing to remember is that it’s almost if not completely impossible to make start from all-purpose flour.
+Rye works best.) and digital scale to make the levain.
 In a clean 16 oz wide mouth mason jar, place 10 grams starter, 45 grams spring water, and 45 grams flour.
 Mark the level with tape or a rubber band.
 Mix and allow to double overnight.
 It will be ready to use in 9-12 hours.

 Step 2.
 Build the Dough

 - 200g whole wheat flour